oracle4engineer/factory_iot/README.md

 $ /opt/oracle/sqldeveloper/sqldeveloper.sh
 ```

-Create the connection for 'iot' user at Connections tab.
+* To create the connection for 'iot' user, import ./sqldeveloper/connection.xml (password: welcome1) at Connections tab.

-Create the connection for 'iot' user at Data Miner tab.
+* Create the connection for 'iot' user at Data Miner tab, and double click the new connection.

-Configure the required priviledges.
+* Configure the required priviledges when the user connect to Data Miner first time.

-Create a Project.

-Import the workflow selecting 'sqldev/workflow.xml'.
+* Create a project 'Factory IoT' and import the workflow selecting ./sqldeveloper/workflow.xml.